 No students are allowed to carry medications of any kind without permission of the parent and school nurse.

-Students taking prescription AND/OR over-the-counter medications during school hours will need to have a
+Students taking prescription medications during school hours will need to have a

 filled out in its entirety

 prior to the start of school each school year.

 No medication will be allowed or given at school until this form is submitted, even if the medication was